vmware-archive/bosh-windows-generator/README.md

 ### Environment Prerequisites

-- Create a `Service Network` in the Ops Manager web interface named `windows-cells`
+- Create a `Service Network` in the Ops Manager web interface named `windows-cells` and connect it to the `default` Availability Zone
-- Create an `Availability Zone` in the Ops Manager web interface named `windows-cells`

 ### Inputs